juanmiguelnz/aws-sap-c01/storage/s3-static-website.md

 ### Static Website
 1. Create a new S3 bucket.
-2. Enable Static web hosting and enter an index.html file.
+2. Enable Static web hosting and set an index.html file.
 3. Set the Block public access setting to "Off".
 4. Set Bucket policy permissions to allow public acccess
 ```